 Conduct risk is broadly defined as any action of a financial institution or individual that leads to customer detriment or has an adverse effect on market stability.
 An emphasis on customer-centricity and cultural change can help avoid legal, regulatory and reputational risks while creating value for customers and shareholders.

-Organisations operating in the financial industry that adopt a comprehensive strategy to manage conduct risk can gain significant competitive advantage.
+Organisations operating in the financial services industry and capital markets that adopt a comprehensive strategy to manage conduct risk can gain significant competitive advantage.